 - If you don't accept any other forms of non-card payment (i.e. cash, cheque, bank transfer etc.) then you can continue to charge the fees, as technically you're not discriminating against customers paying by card as all customers are paying the same fee.

 - Likewise you're still within the law if you add on a fee to non-card payments you accept, as it means you're not discriminating against card payers - everyone gets the same fee on a transaction regardless of payment method.
 That would mean adding a fee to cash payments, for example.
 Unfortunately Bookwhen doesn't currently support the ability to add fees to non-card payments, but we are considering this as a future development.
-Some large businesses have famously tried this approach, to much frustration from there customers, so please consider how this strategy could affect your reputation first!
+Some large businesses have famously tried this approach, to much frustration from their customers, so please consider how this strategy could affect your reputation first!

 To switch off your payment fees on Bookwhen: